Kevin J. O'Connor (attorney)

-Kevin James O'Connor (born May 3, 1967) is an American lawyer who serves as vice president, General Counsel & Government Relations for the Carrier Corporation.
+Kevin James O'Connor (born May 3, 1967) is an American lawyer who serves as senior vice president, general counsel and corporate secretary for Lockheed Martin.
 Previously, he served as an attorney appointed by President George W. Bush and was unanimously confirmed by the United States Senate as Connecticut’s 48th United States Attorney in 2002.
 From January to April 2006, O'Connor served as an associate deputy attorney general.
 In 2007, O'Connor served as Chief of Staff to United States Attorney General Alberto R. Gonzales.
 In 2008, O'Connor was unanimously confirmed as Associate Attorney General of the United States, the number three position at the U.S. Department of Justice (DOJ), a post he held until 2009, when he left the DOJ to join the law firm of Bracewell and Giuliani.

 Legal Education

 O’Connor graduated in 1992 with high honors from the University of Connecticut School of Law and with honors from the University of Notre Dame in 1989.